IPMUCD3/ipmucd3.github.io/a3n.md

 * Center for Data-Driven Discovery ([CD3](https://cd3.ipmu.jp/)), Kavli IPMU
 * Osaka University
-* Academia Sinica Institute of Astronomy and Astrophysics (ASIAA), National Taiwan University
 * Fudan University
 * University of Hawaii
 * University of Hongkong
 * Kavli Institute for Astronomy and Astrophysics (KIAA), Peking University
-* Kyoto Sangyo University
 * Leung Center for Cosmology and Particle Astrophysics (LeCosPA), National Taiwan University
 * Shanghai Jiaotong University
+* Shanghai Astronomical Observatory, Chinese Academic of Sciences
 * Tsinghua University
 * Program for Fugaku: JPMXP1020230406, University of Tsukuba

-TBC
-* Kobayashi-Maskawa Institute for the Origin of Particles and the Universe (KMI), Nagoya University
-* Zhejiang University
-* ANU
+Please reach out (kateryna.vovk@ipmu.jp) if your institute is interested in joining A<sup>3</sup> Net.

 ## Acknowledgement

-If you initiated, performed, or performed in part a project during the summer school, please add the following acknowledgment in your publication: This work was initiated (or performed in part) at the AstroAI Asian Network 2024 summer school.
+If you initiated, performed, or performed in part a project during the summer school, please add the following acknowledgment in your publication: "This work was initiated (or performed in part) at the AstroAI Asian Network 2024 summer school."